Magneto-optics of a charge-tunable quantum dot: Observation of a negative diamagnetic shift: Introduction

-Here we present a magneto-optical study of semiconductor QDs in which we focus our attention on the optical properties of a doubly positively charged QD and its fundamental excitonic transition denoted by $X^{+2}$.
-The QD confined $X^{+2}$ exciton contains three heavy holes and an electron.
-After radiative recombination of an electron-hole pair, the QD remains with two heavy-holes.
-The pairs of holes may form either three spin triplet states or one spin singlet state.
-Our work was spurred by noticing an anomaly in the diamagnetic shifts of the optical transitions into the singlet state, the $X_{S_{0}}^{+2}$, which we found to be negative.
-In the effort to understand this phenomenon, we found that the $X^{+2}$ excitonic transitions form an excellent platform for studying the hole-hole Coulomb exchange interaction and its dependence on externally applied magnetic field.
-We show, using a simple harmonic model for the QD spatial potential, that the measured diamagnetic shifts of the $X^{+2}$ transitions and the measured electron and hole $g$-factors can be obtained using one free fitting parameter which describes the effective composition of the QD.
+The $X^{+2}$ can be intuitively described as a confined multi-carrier configuration containing three heavy holes and one electron.
+After a radiative recombination of an electron-hole pair, the QD remains with two holes, one in the lowest energy level and one in the second level.
+These two holes may form either three spin triplet states or one spin singlet state.
+Our work was spurred by noticing an anomaly in the diamagnetic shifts of the optical transitions into the singlet state, labeled $X_{S_{0}}^{+2}$, which we found to be {\bf negative}.
+In the effort of understanding this phenomenon, we found that the $X^{+2}$ excitonic transitions form an excellent platform for studying the electron-hole and hole-hole exchange interactions and their dependence on an externally applied magnetic field.
+Using the Hartree-Fock approximation and a simple two dimensional (2D), cylindrically symmetric, harmonic-oscillator model for describing the QD spatial potential, we quantitatively describe all the measured diamagnetic shifts and in turn determine the QD's average dielectric constant and its dimensions.
+In addition, from the measured Zeeman splittings of the various spectral lines we determine the electron and hole $g$-factors in their respective two lowest discrete energy levels.
+We show that the heavy hole $g$-factor switches sign between the first and second confined levels.

+Finally, we show that both the obtained dielectric constant and the electron $g$-factor provide a way to estimate the In$_{x}$Ga$_{1-x}$As QD's average composition (x).

 The paper is organized as follows.
-First, we present our measurements of the electron and hole $g$-factors by measuring the spectral Zeeman splittings of the bright and dark neutral excitons.
-From the values of the measured $g$-factors, we extract the composition of the QD as captured by the parameter $x$, defining the ratio of Indium and Gallium in the QD, In$_{x}$Ga$_{1-x}$As.
-Next, we present full polarization-sensitive magneto-PL measurements displaying the diamagnetic shifts of various optical transitions and their optical transition selection rules.
-We then concentrate on the anomalous negative shift of the doubly positively charged exciton, the $X_{S_{0}}^{+2}$, and fit its optical transition field dependence using no additional free parameters.
-Finally, we use a Hartree-Fock approximation to calculate the absolute values of the $X^{+2}$ diamagnetic shifts in terms of the diamagnetic shift of the bright exciton, $X_{BE}^{0}$.
+In section II, we briefly describe the experimental system.
+In section III we present full polarization-sensitive magneto-PL measurements displaying the diamagnetic shifts and Zeeman splitting of many well-identified optical transitions and their polarization selection rules.
+We provide a simple model to explain the measured Zeeman splittings of the spectral lines and present in particular the anomalous negative diamagnetic shift of the doubly positively charged exciton, the $X_{S_{0}}^{+2}$.
+In section IV we discuss in detail the theoretical model that we use to analyze the measured magneto-optics data and in section V we compare the model predictions and the measured results.